 Also, the quality of fuel sold in Pakistan was questionable.
 While it was compatible with older technology engines, modern & sophisticated engines be it petrol or diesel were always going to have compatibility issues.

 Till 2016, Pakistan alongside Somalia was the only country on the face of the earth where RON-87 petrol was being sold.
 Honda also raised this issue when it had to discontinue its 1.5-liter Civic turbo variants due to bad quality fuel available in the country.
 Similarly, OGRA also fined PSO– the state-owned oil marketing firm for selling adulterated diesel.
 If you remember, the Hilux Revo with D4D engines encountered several blown injector issues due to substandard diesel available in Pakistan.

 Furthermore, in 2012 when Pakistan adapted to Euro-II it also required IMC to upgrade the 2C diesel engine in the Corolla to a more sophisticated tech which would have taken prices of these (by then) rather unwanted diesel cars beyond the reach.
 So it was always better for the company so say goodbye to diesel cars than to keep them active in their product portfolio.

-There are still few markets around the world where diesel cars are popular, but with environmental concerns rising and most markets enforcing stricter emission regulations than ever, automakers are now more focused towards hybrids and electrification and diesel isn’t something in their priority list.
+There are still few markets around the world where diesel cars are popular, but with environmental concerns rising and most markets enforcing stricter emission regulations than ever, automakers are now more focused on hybrids and electrification and diesel isn’t something in their priority list.